General Funding Sources

 • External financial support

 Over the course of regular enrollment, it is common for a student to have their financial support provided by a combination of funding sources.
-In general, if a student receives a combination of financial support from the university in a given term or year, the tuition and stipend components of their total support are adjusted proportionately.
-If an external award is received, any University awards are adjusted accordingly.
+If a student holds a combination of financial support from the university, tuition and stipend components are combined to bring the student up to full support.
+If an external award is received, university financial support is adjusted or coordinated to ensure the student is fully supported.

 Humanities and Social Sciences

-A typical first-year student entering the Humanities and Social Sciences divisions receives a University Fellowship, which provides full-tuition and fees plus a 12-month stipend for the year beginning in September.
+A typical first-year student entering the Humanities and Social Sciences divisions receives a University Fellowship, which provides full-tuition and student health plan fees plus a 12-month stipend for the academic year, August 1 - July 31.

 In subsequent years, returning Ph.D. students in the Humanities and Social Sciences departments typically continue to receive a University Fellowship as their base financial support, unless they have alternate sources of funding.